ewired/gjs-guide/docs/guides/gtk/3/04-running-gtk.md

 ...
 ```

 Next we have our import statements.
 The first imports line is a version statement.
 This tells GJS what version of the import we need.
-GTK+ has the older GTK+ 2.0 and the newer GTK+ 3.0.
+GTK has the older GTK 2.0 and the newer GTK 3.0.
 To indicate this we pass `"3.0"` to `imports.gi.versions.Gtk`.
 This works for any other import too, just set the name of the import at `imports.gi.versions` to the version you are importing.

 ```js{4}
 #!/usr/bin/env gjs